 Fixed-price contract?
 Go here instead.

-That’s why we created Upwork Hourly Protection allows you to dispute an agency or freelancer’s hours if you feel that you have been billed for more time than they worked on your project.
-A dispute is a formal disagreement on an hourly contract about your current invoice.
+That’s why we created Upwork Hourly Protection.
+This safeguard allows you to dispute an agency or freelancer’s hours if you feel that you have been billed for more time than they worked on your project.